machzqcq/page-object_framework/README.md

 Training
 ========

-This project is being used to demonstrate page object pattern for Test Automation in Ruby
+This project is being used to demonstrate page object pattern for Test Automation in Ruby.
+From a very high level, the capabilities covered are:
+1. Data-driven framework concepts using data_helper.rb
+2. Page Object
+3. Page Factory
+4. Modeling Page Objects [the most important one]
+5. A shopping cart workflow automated using Page Objects
+6. Waits and Synchronization

 How to
 =======